glapointe7/CaterpillarTubePricing/PreliminaryAnalysis.md

 #### Languages

-* MySQL 5.5.44 to store the data since the entire dataset is approximatively 6.8 Mb
+* MySQL 5.5.44 to store the data since the entire dataset is small (approximatively 6.8 Mb)
-* R to produce the analysis code
+* R to produce the analysis code and graphics
 * Python 3.4

 #### Sofwares